The College of Adult & Professional Studies will consider applicants who:

 Additional General Admission Requirements for International Applicants

 An international applicant is any candidate who is neither a U.S. citizen nor a U.S. permanent resident alien.
-International applicants must:
+International applicants, in addition to the general requirements for admission, must:

-- Submit a Test of English as a Foreign Language (TOEFL) or International English Language Testing System (IELTS) examination score report (required of all international student applicants and all student applicants whose primary language is not English).1
+Submit a Test of English as a Foreign Language (TOEFL), International English Language Testing System (IELTS) or Pearson Test of English (PTE) examination score report (required of all international student applicants and all student applicants whose primary language is not English).1 This English proficiency requirement can be waived if the student received an undergraduate degree at a U.S. college or university.

-- TOEFL requires a minimum score of 550 is required on the paper-based test, or 80 on the Internet-based test.
+- TOEFL minimum score of 550 is required on the paper-based test, or 80 on the Internet-based test.

-- If an applicant is receiving funds from a sponsor(s), submit:
+If an applicant is receiving funds from a U.S. sponsor, submit:

-- Submit a copy of passport (applicants living in the U.S.).
+- A copy of their passport (applicants living in or traveling to the U.S.).

-- Submit a copy of current visa (applicants living in the U.S.).
+- A copy of their current visa (applicants living in or traveling to the U.S.).

 Additional General Admission Requirements for U.S. Permanent Resident Alien Applicants